nikhilparekh/DistributedWebCrawler/README.md

         a. log.txt holds all the links that are crawled.

-        b. dump.txt holds links that are dubplicated.
+        b. dump.txt holds links that are duplicated.

         c.
 Error.txt holds broken links.